Introduction | At a Glance | Key Indicators | International Rankings

 The Minister of Civil Affairs, Li Liguo, recently was quoted endorsing the Guangdong reforms raising expectations that the more Guangdong model will be used as the blueprint for revisions to the national-level regulations governing registration and management of social organizations.
 In addition, other news out of Guangdong shows that the reforms are expanding and making their way down to the local level.
 Recently, Guangdong announced it would also relax restrictions on fundraising for nonprofits, and interviews with Guangdong NGOs and academics indicate that Guangdong will also be issuing more favorable regulations governing the tax deductibility of charitable donations.

-The Fate of the Charity Law and Other National-level Legislation
+The Fate of the Charity Law and Other National-level Legislation: A Periodical Analysis

 While local legislation has been making significant headway, national-level legislation appears to be on hold.
 The long-awaited revisions to the regulations governing the registration and management of social organizations, and the Charity Law, have both been delayed, despite rumors that their passage is imminent.
 The Charity Law, in particular, received a boost in 2011 due to a series of scandals that enveloped the charitable foundation sector.
 One example was the Guo Meimei incident that implicated the Chinese Red Cross and exemplified the lack of transparency and accountability in China’s philanthropy sector.
 These scandals raised awareness among both government leaders and society of the pressing need for a Charity Law to regulate philanthropy and fundraising.